MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-I-Public-Health-Service-Department-Health-Human-Services/subchapter-G-Occupational-Safety-Health-Research-Related-Activities/part-86-Grants-Education-Programs-Occupational-Safety-Health/subpart-B-Occupational-Safety-Health-Training-Grants/section-86.19.md

 (a) 45 CFR part 46 pertaining to the protection of human subjects; and

-(b) Chapter 1-43 of the Department Grants Administration Manual2 concerning animal welfare.
+(b) Chapter 1-43 of the Department Grants Administration Manual 2 concerning animal welfare.

 2 The Department Grants Administration Manual is available for inspection at the Public Information Office of the several Department Regional Offices and available for purchase at the Government Printing Office, GPO Document No. 894-523.